UTemp orientation: Key policies

 State of Washington laws and regulations govern employee use of digital technologies.
 It is important that you understand the rules.
 See Administrative Policy Statement 47.2 for specific information.

-E-mail is not secure and under the Washington Public Disclosure Act, state employees have no right to privacy in e-mail, see Guidelines on e-mail usage.
+E-mail is not secure and under the Washington Public Disclosure Act, state employees have no right to privacy in e-mail.

 Practicing secure computing is everyone’s responsibility.
 Anyone who obtains your UW NetID and password can:

 - Read your e-mail

 - Send e-mail that will look like it is from you